Dan Burn: Fulham

+Loan to Yeovil Town

 On 25 September 2012, Burn joined League One club Yeovil Town on a youth loan deal for an initial month.
 Four days later, he made his debut against Preston North End.
 Burn scored an own goal for Preston in the 86th minute but then went on to score his first senior goal a minute later.
 Yeovil lost the match 3–2.
-Burn managed to establish himself in the first team at Yeovil Town and had his loan extension at the club twice: On 23 October, Fulham confirmed that Burn's loan deal with Yeovil had been extended until 20 November 2012 and then extended again until the end of the season.
+Burn managed to establish himself in the first team at Yeovil Town and had his loan extended twice: On 23 October, Fulham confirmed that Burn's loan deal with Yeovil had been extended until 20 November 2012 and then extended again until the end of the season.
 Burn then scored his second goal for Yeovil Town on 2 February 2013, in a 3–0 win over Brentford.
 Having previously been suspended after being booked five times this season, Burn received a red card after a second bookable offence, in a 2–0 win over Stevenage on 13 April 2013 and missed the last three matches.

 After serving three matches, Burn returned to the first team, playing in the first leg of the play-off, in a 1–0 loss against Sheffield United.
 Burn then helped the club overcome the deficit in the second leg, in a 2–1 win.
 Burn scored at Wembley Stadium for Yeovil during the 2013 League One play-off final gaining Yeovil Town promotion to the Championship for the first time in their history.
-Burn returned to Fulham having made 41 appearances for Yeovil and scored 3 goals.
+Burn returned to Fulham having made 41 appearances for Yeovil and scored three goals.

+Loan to Birmingham City

 Ahead of the 2013–14 season, Burn stated he was keen on returning to Yeovil Town.
 However, on 3 July 2013, Burn signed a new contract with Fulham, keeping him at the club until at least 2015, while also moving on a season-long loan to Championship side Birmingham City.
 He made his debut in a 1–0 defeat at home to Watford on 3 August 2013, and remained a regular member of the starting eleven.
 His first goal for the club, a header from a Paul Caddis cross, opened the scoring in the League Cup third-round tie on 25 September, as Birmingham beat holders Swansea City 3–1.